OpenJVS/OpenJVS/README.md

 Files for mapping your own controller to this virtual controller live in `/etc/openjvs/devices/` and should be named as the same name the controller comes up in when you run `sudo evtest` with the spaces replaced with `-` symbols.

 The file consists of multiple lines with a FROM and TO mapping seperated with a space like below.

+Note extra modifiers can be used on analogue channels:

-Note `REVERSE` can be added to the end of a line to reverse the direction of the input.
+- `REVERSE` can be added to the end of a line to reverse the direction of the input
+- `SENSITIVITY 1.9` can be used to multiply the sensitivity of the devices analogue axis.

 ```
 # Example Mapping File